kubeflow/training-operator/docs/proposals/train_api_proposal.md

 1. The dataset is assumed to be preprocessed by the user.

 2. Currently only pytorch framework will be supported for running distributed training.

+3. Currently torchrun launcher will be used by default, in future other launcher methods can be supported.